mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 We picked Azure App Service as it supports great IDE integration for both Visual Studio PC and Visual Studio Mac, as well as offering all the PaaS goodness we need to focus on other parts of the solution.

 ### Security
 As we're not going to implement Authentication in today's workshop, we decided to add API Management to add a security layer through the use of API keys.
+Architecture reflect how Azure Active Directory (for corporate sign in) and Azure ADB2C (for external authentication) integrates with a production design.

 ### Data Storage
 We've opted for a NoSQL approach using CosmosDB.
 Our reasoning for this is based on a few reasons.
-An important part is the geo-replication features of CosmosDB make it a natural choice for new projects, but secondly, our deadline meant we didn't have time to spend migrating database for small model changes (something we did a lot in the beginning).
+Dealing with AI would result in un-structured list of attrictues sometime.
+Document base data store would make a logical sense to accomodate future growth.
+Also nn important part is the geo-replication features of CosmosDB make it a natural choice for new projects.

 ---

 ## Azure Functions
 ![Azure Functions Architecture](Assets/Functions.png)

-We can swap out the orchestration service from App Service to Azure Functions if we're looking to cut costs and move to a 'serverless' architecture.
+We can swap out the orchestration service from App Service to Azure Functions completly if we're looking to cut costs and move to a 'serverless' architecture.

 The truth is, there is a server.
 Azure Functions runs in the same environment as App Services, but the way we as developers interact with the service is a little different.